-In general there is agreement about the positive impacts of R&D on performance of firms measured as productivity, profitability and growth.
-However, the opposite relationship is less obvious and very little attention has been paid on examining the feedback from performance on investment.
-This study is an attempt to contribute to the empirical analysis of the causal relationship between investment and performance.
-We examine the interaction between a number of financial indicators represented by investments in R&D and tangible capital and a number of performance variables including sales, value added, profit, cash flow, capital structure and employment on R&D and physical capital investments.
+In general there is an agreement about the positive impacts of R&D on performance of firms measured as productivity growth, profitability and growth.
+However, the opposite relationship is less obvious and very little attention has been paid on examining the feedback from performance on R&D investment.
+This study contributes to the empirical analysis of a twoway causal relationship between R&D investment and performance at the firm level.
+We examine the interaction between a number of financial indicators represented by investments in R&D and tangible capital and a number of performance variables including sales, value added, profit, cash flow, capital structure and employment.
 Empirical results are based on a large panel data set of Swedish manufacturing firms over the period 1992-2000.
 The results show evidence of weak feedback effects from performance on investment.

 Place, publisher, year, edition, pages

 CECIS, KTH Royal Institute of Technology , 2004. , 26 p.